eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 The docker installation is required for this tutorial (see :ref:`Docker installation <docker_installation>`).

 In addition, `docker-compose <https://docs.docker.com/compose/>`_ is used to simplify the example deployment, and ``iptables`` is required to update the network configuration.
-They can be installed by running:
+These can be installed by running:

 .. code-block:: bash